lookit/lookit-docs/docs/source/tutorial-contributing.rst

     </details>

 .. [#] This section, and the excellent idea to make "your first PR" an early and required step, is based on the `OpenAPS documentation <https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/loops-in-progress.html>`_.
 Go help with their docs too.
 What?
-You didn't realize this tutorial was secretly just a way to get developmental psychologists working on open-source artificial pancreas systems?
+You didn't realize this tutorial was secretly just a way to get developmental psychologists working on open-source artificial pancreas systems?;)